Autoethnography: Evaluation

 Several critiques exist regarding evaluating autoethnographical works grounded in interpretive paradigm.

 From within qualitative research, some researchers have posited that autoethnographers, along with others, fail to meet positivist standards of validity and reliability.
 Schwandt, for instance, argues that some social researchers have "come to equate being rational in social science with being procedural and criteriological."
 Building on quantitative foundations, Lincoln and Guba translate quantitative indicators into qualitative quality indicators, namely: credibility (parallels internal validity), transferability (parallels external validity), dependability (parallels reliability), and confirmability (parallels objectivity and seeks to critically examine whether the researcher has acted in good faith during the course of the research).
 Smith and Smith and Heshusius critique these qualitative translations and warn that the claim of compatibility (between qualitative and quantitative criteria) cannot be sustained, and by making such claims, researchers are in effect closing down the conversation.
 Smith points out that "the assumptions of interpretive inquiry are incompatible with the desire for foundational criteria.
-How we are to work out this problem, one way or another, would seem to merit serious attention.
+How we are to work out this problem, one way or another, would seem to merit serious attention."

 Secondly, some other researchers questions the need for specific criteria itself.
-Bochner and Clough both are concerned that too much emphasis on criteria will move us back to methodological policing and will takes us away from a focus on imagination, ethical issues in autographic work, and creating better ways of living.
+Bochner and Clough both are concerned that too much emphasis on criteria will move researchers back to methodological policing, a diversion from imagination, ethical issues in autographic work, and creating better ways of living.
 The autoethnographer internally judges its quality.
-Evidence is tacit, individualistic, and subjective. (see Ellis & Bochner, 2003).
+Evidence is tacit, individualistic, and subjective.
 Practice-based quality is based in the lived research experience itself rather than in its formal evidencing per se.
 Bochner says:

 Self-narratives... are not so much academic as they are existential, reflecting a desire to grasp or seize the possibilities of meaning, which is what gives life its imaginative and poetic qualities... a poetic social science does not beg the question of how to separate good narrativization from bad... [but] the good ones help the reader or listener to understand and feel the phenomena under scrutiny.